Thattai/NippatuJump to recipe

 - Assemble all ingredients.
-Follow the method given above for Urad dal flour and fried gram/Porikadalai flour.
+Follow the method given given in Notes section for Urad dal flour and fried gram/Porikadalai flour.
 Coarsely pulse the peanuts too.

 - In a dish take the rice flour, Urad dal flour, fried gram flour, butter, and all other ingredients excluding water and combine nicely.